Yossi-Roset/AskAI/README.md

 This is the most secured option, it uses OpenAI but it sends only the column names to OpenAI not the data itself.

 **Pros**
-Very secured – data stays on local user environment Accourate numerical calculations
+Highly secured - the data remains in the local user environment.

+more accurate numerical calculations.

 **Cons**
 Answers simpler questions than other platforms